Catemaco (municipality): Climate

+Hydrography

 The most important body of water in the municipality is Lake Catemaco.
 The lake basin was formed by volcanic eruptions of the Santa Martha and San Martín Volcanos.
 The lake is elliptical, with a maximum length of eleven km and a maximum width of eight km.
 It contains 553 million cubic meters of water and covers and area of 73km2, but is shallow, with an average depth of eight meters.
 The deepest part is twenty two meters, located between the city and Agaltepec Island.
 Various rivers and streams empty into the lake including Río Grande, Yohualtajapan and Cuetzalapan.
 The Rio Grande, also known as the San Andrés River, empties the lake and forms the Eyipantla Falls on its way to the Gulf of Mexico.

 The lake and its twelve islands have been designation as a federal natural park.
 The largest of these islands is Agaltepec, 750 meters long and 150 at its widest, covering 8.5 hectares.
 This name is from Pipil and Nahuatl and means “stone canoe” or “canoe hill.”
 It is also called Crocodile or Dragon Island in reference to is shape which resembles the animal when seen from certain perspectives.
 Its vegetation remains intact with over 1,600 trees of 63 species.
 In 1988 and 1989, two groups of howler monkeys, which are in danger of extinction, were brought to the Agaltepec Island as an attempt to preserve the species.
 Since then the animals have multiplied with over 100 and their cries can be heard in the nearby city.
 The island is federal property and is maintained by the Universidad Veracruzana.
 There is also an archeological site on the island.
 Tanaxpillo, better known as the “Island of the Monkeys.”
 This name and fame comes from a colony of stump-tailed macaques that live there, introduced as part of a research project in the 1970s.
 They are maintained by the university although they are also fed by local boat operators.
 One other popular island for visitors is the Heron Island (Isla de las Garzas), a sanctuary of the species, which cover the trees and have painted them white from their excrement.